Role of the Board of Directors

 - The term of office of any Director who is not a salaried employee of the corporation shall expire at the Annual Meeting of Shareholders next preceding the date on which such director attains age 70.
 There are no other limitations on the length of Board service.
 The Board does not believe that rigid term limits for Directors would serve SCANA's best interests.

 - Pursuant to SCANA’s Bylaws, all independent Directors are required to own a minimum number of shares of the Corporation’s common stock equal to the aggregate number of shares granted in the five most recent annual retainers for Directors.
-Persons serving as Directors as of February 19, 2009 shall be required to meet the minimum share ownership requirement by the last day of February 2014, and persons who are subsequently elected as directors shall be required to meet such requirement within six years following the date of their election.
-The Nominating and Governance Committee has the discretion to grant a temporary waiver of such minimum share ownership requirements upon demonstration by a director that, due to a financial hardship or other good reason, he or she cannot meet the minimum share ownership requirements.
-The Nominating and Governance Committee will evaluate on an annual basis each director’s share ownership to determine compliance with the minimum ownership requirements.
+Newly elected Directors shall be required to meet such requirement within six years following the date of their election.
+The Nominating and Governance Committee has the discretion to grant a temporary waiver of such minimum share ownership requirements upon demonstration by a Director that, due to a financial hardship or other good reason, he or she cannot meet the minimum share ownership requirements.
+The Nominating and Governance Committee will evaluate on an annual basis each Director’s share ownership to determine compliance with the minimum ownership requirements.

 Majority Voting for Directors